-The device tree (DT) data structure consists of nodes with properties that describe a hardware device.
+The device tree (DT) data structure consists of nodes with properties that describe a hardware.
 The Linux kernel uses the device tree to support a wide range of hardware configurations.

-It is also possible to have various combinations of peripheral logic, each using a different configuration.
+In FPGAs, it is possible to have different combinations of peripheral logics, each using a different configuration.
 For all the different combinations, the device tree generator (DTG) generates the .dts/.dtsi device tree files.

-- Contains all the memory mapped peripheral logic (PL) IPs.
+- pl.dtsi: Contains all the memory mapped peripheral logic (PL) IPs.

-- Contains the dynamic properties for the PS IPs.
+- pcw.dtsi: Contains the dynamic properties for the PS IPs.

-- Contains the memory, boot arguments, and command line parameters.
+- system-top.dts: Contains the memory, boot arguments, and command line parameters.